 3. acknowledges that it has read and understood the Tender Documents and in particular all of its obligations under, warranties given or to be given in, and representations made or to be made in the Tender Documents or any part of them; and

-4. acknowledges that this Tender remains valid and open for acceptance until the end of the Tender Validity Period.
+acknowledges that this Tender remains valid and open for acceptance until the end of the Tender Validity Period.

+acknowledges that the tender is non-collusive and competitive with no knowledge of price or other offers of tenders submitted by competitors.

 Signed for and on behalf of the Tenderer by: